dvosburg/rgssuma/README.md

 --packagesOnlyAfter=2023-11-01
 ```

-- The correlating import command is exactly the same as was used previously.
+- The correlating import command can be exactly the same as was used previously.

-On the customer SUMA server:
+On the customer SUMA server, mount this `updates` folder on `/media/import`, and run:

 ```
 inter-server-sync import \